 - Pesticides and herbicides

-- Fuels and fuel additives (e.g. MTBE and BTEX)
+- Fuels and fuel additives (e.g., MTBE and BTEX)

 - Endocrine disruptor chemicals (EDCs)

-- Algal toxins (e.g. Microcystin)
+- Algal toxins (e.g., Microcystin)

-Why UV for Environmental Contaminants?
+Why UV AOP for Environmental Contaminants?

+UV AOP has the advantage of being a technology that breaks down contaminants into their elemental components.
 Other treatment technologies merely transfer the contaminant from one phase to another (e.g. air stripping: from water to air) – resulting in a potentially hazardous, contaminant-laden residual that requires further treatment or disposal.

-Download PDF: TrojanUV ECT Solutions Brochure
+Download PDF: TrojanUV Advanced Oxidation Solutions Brochure